stonepros/stone/doc/architecture.rst

 CRUSH Introduction
 ~~~~~~~~~~~~~~~~~~

-Ceph Clients and Ceph OSD Daemons both use the :abbr:`CRUSH (Controlled
+Stone Clients and Stone OSD Daemons both use the :abbr:`CRUSH (Controlled
 Replication Under Scalable Hashing)` algorithm to efficiently compute
 information about object location, instead of having to depend on a
 central lookup table.
 CRUSH provides a better data management mechanism compared